chainer/chainer/docs/source/tutorial/dcgan.rst

 ----------------------------------

 When we think about the generative model, it models the probability distribution :math:`p: s \mapsto p(s)` which generates the training data :math:`s`.
-The most simple generative model models the probability distribution :math:`p` with the map :math:`f`.
+The one of most simple ideas is that the generative model models the probability distribution :math:`p` with the map :math:`f`.
 We assign each :math:`x` and :math:`y` of :math:`f: x \mapsto y` as follows.

 * :math:`x` : the training data :math:`s`
 * :math:`y` : the likelihood of generating the training data :math:`s`

 In the case, because we model the probability distribution :math:`p` explicitly, we can calculate the likelihood :math:`p(s)`.
-So, we can maximize the likelihood.
+In this situation, we can often optimize the parameters of :math:`p` to maximize the likelihood, and train the model with maximum likelihood estimation.
-There is an advantage that the training process is simple.
+So, there is an advantage that the training process is simple because you can just maximize the likelihood by optimizing the parameters.
 However, there is a disadvantage that we have to make a mechanism for sampling because we have only the way of calculating the likelihood.